belovedpearl/Currency_Converter/README.md

 ---

    * To easily navigate and understand the application.
-   * Be informed about historic centers around.
+   * Be able to view the list and perform desired conversion.
-   * To be able to access the game from different media.
+   * To be able to view the exchange rate.

 ---